minhphan156/Abode/README.md

 When a story gets (self-)assigned, drag and drop the story into 'In Progress'

 #Needs Review
-As soon as the dev has code ready, a remote branch can be created and a new pull request created.
+As soon as the developer has code ready, a remote branch and a corresponding pull request can be created.
-The newly created pull request is automatically added to the 'In Progress' column.
+The newly created pull request is automatically added to the 'Needs Review' column.
 Please make sure to follow naming convention when creating new pull request.
 A new developer must be assigned to the pull request to review the code changes.